 What are the symptoms of whiplash?

-The most common symptoms related to whiplash include:
+Common symptoms related to whiplash may include:

 - neck pain and stiffness,